MakeSchool-Tutorials/Make-Chat-Tutorial/P06-Changing-The-Channel/content.md

 $ git push
 ```

+# Feedback and Review

+Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/L3i5ZhY58AOGtyqI3)

 # What now??

 Well I have to say, I'm very proud of you for completing this tutorial!